SixArm/unix-shell-script-kit/README.md

 ### slug

-slug: convert a string from any characters to solely lowercase and single internal dash characters.
+Convert a string from any characters to solely lowercase and single internal dash characters.

 ```sh
 slug "**Foo** **Goo** **Hoo**"